Loren Rowney

 Loren Rowney (born 14 October 1988) is an Australian former racing cyclist.
 She rode at the 2014 UCI Road World Championships.
 In October 2015 it was announced that Rowney would join for the 2016 season after her previous team disbanded.
-After five years as a professional, Rowney announced that she was retiring from competition in January of 2017 after struggling with mental health problems for the previous year.
+After five years as a professional, Rowney announced that she was retiring from competition in January 2017 after struggling with mental health problems for the previous year.